 “Everlight” premiered on April 18th, 2021, like something out of the mists of Avalon.
 I was giddy to start it, and it kicks all the ass right out of the gate, setting up a beautiful and heart wrenching tale of hope in a time of darkness.

 There’s the powerful voice of a wizened narrator over an animated tale of woe and I’m like, “Wait!
 I know that voice!
 Is that Sir Anthony Hopkins?
 On Mythic Quest?”

 Yes.
 Yes it was.

-The show went all out on setting the tone and Sir Anthony was the perfect voice for it.
-All credit to the tight-as-a-fucking-drum script by wunderkind Ashley Burch who writes and acts and voice-overs and is funny and smart and like a quintuple threat multi-hyphenate and is never, ever sick at sea.
+The show went all out on setting the tone, and Sir Anthony was the perfect voice for it.
+All credit to the tight-as-a-fucking-drum script by wunderkind Ashly Burch who writes and acts and voice-overs and is funny and smart and like a quintuple threat multi-hyphenate and is never, ever sick at sea.
 She’s one of the most underrated phenoms working today.